PeterCamilleri/CX16/utilities/branches/fun_with_flags.md

 These are the _sbc_ and _cmp_ instructions which are subtract with carry and compare respectively.

+So let's take a closer look at the four bits of data that are used make decisions about data:

 ### The Carry Flag:

 Despite its many other uses, the carry flag is named after the task of keeping